 If your labels aren’t clear, people will have a hard time figuring out what they need to enter.

-- Form labels are listed above the fields
+- Keep your form labels listed above the fields

 If you’re only asking for one or two items (such as in a newsletter email signup or a login form), you can use the placeholder text as your label to save space.
 But remember, that placeholder text disappears as soon as the user clicks within the field and people tend to lose track of what they’re doing.
 Listing your form labels above the fields makes sure they’re always visible, and is generally better for responsive design.

 - Consider form field length

 The length of your text form fields should match the length of the answer.
 This helps provide a hint to the type of answer you’re looking for, and avoids any confusion from fields that are too short or way too long.

 - Indicate required formatting

 If your text fields need a certain type of formatting, you have to clearly show what you’re looking for.
 Use placeholder text or tooltips to show how the text should be formatted for things like dates, times, or phone numbers.

 - Ensure that required fields are clear

 If you’re using required and optional fields, make sure the required fields are clear.
 This is especially important if you’re asking for sensitive information that’s actually only optional.

 - Reduce the number of clicks

 When choosing the type of data input you’re using, pick a type that reduces the number of clicks to complete the task.
 Whether you’re using radio buttons, dropdowns, checkboxes, or text fields, make sure the type you pick is intuitive and easy to use.